UriVentura/Ahorcado_Game/README.md

 # Ahorcado_Game

-Popular game called "Ahorcado" or Hangman, programed in java at 2017.
+Popular game called "Ahorcado" or Hangman, made in java, in 2017.